Tested: Is WordPress Good For SEO in 2024?

 Themes that look great can be buggy and slow.
 And in some cases, you’ll be locked in, or at least have difficulty switching at a later date.

-So make sure you choose a fast, well-optimized theme.
+So make sure you choose a fast, well-optimized theme that’s actively maintained by the developer.
 After all, a fancy theme won’t be much use if no one can find your site right?

 Ugly:

-There’s nothing we could say is “ugly” about WordPress’s SEO.
+There’s not much we could say is “ugly” about WordPress’s SEO.

 But if you really want to grumble…